Black Mountain poets: Historical background and definition

+The term was first coined by Donald Allen in his anthology The New American Poetry 1945–1960 (which divides the poets included in its pages into various schools).
+He included Olson, Creeley, Ed Dorn, Robert Duncan, Denise Levertov, Larry Eigner, Joel Oppenheimer, Jonathan Williams, Paul Blackburn, and Paul Carroll in its members.
+Allen's definition of the Black Mountain poets proved to be crucial: it established a legacy and promoted their literary influence worldwide.

+However, the exact definition of the group is considered disputable.
+Olson described the term as "bullshit" and stated that they never considered themselves a particular "clique" or had a particular form of poetics.
+Other principal figures often included in the Black Mountain poets include John Wieners, M. C. Richards, Hilda Morley, Francine du Plessix Gray, Fielding Dawson, Paul Goodman, and Arthur Penn.

+Poetics

+The Black Mountain poets were largely free of literary convention, a feature which defined contemporary American poets.
+Their work became characterized by open form.
+Olson's pedagogical approach to poetry emphasized the importance of personal experience and direct observation, something which greatly influenced the Black Mountain poets.
+Many of the Black Mountain poets, including Levertov, Duncan, and Dorn, explored individual agency's potential to affect collective change through their political poetry.

 Projective verse

 In 1950, Charles Olson published his seminal essay, Projective Verse.
 In this, he called for a poetry of "open field" composition to replace traditional closed poetic forms with an improvised form that should reflect exactly the content of the poem.
 This form was to be based on the line, and each line was to be a unit of breath and of utterance.
+Olson felt that English poetry had become restricted by meter, syntax and rhyme instead of embracing the more natural constraints of breath and syllables which he felt would define true American poetics.
 The content was to consist of "one perception immediately and directly (leading) to a further perception".
 This essay was to become a kind of de facto manifesto for the Black Mountain poets.
 One of the effects of narrowing the unit of structure in the poem down to what could fit within an utterance was that the Black Mountain poets developed a distinctive style of poetic diction (e.g. "yr" for "your").